 Should You Inform Your Manager if You Are Job Searching Internally?

 Reader questions that develop widespread interest are often shared.
 A reader wrote that his wife had applied for several jobs outside of her department in her company.
-Before she could be considered for these opportunities the local HR department informed her manager of her intent.
-This sparked an unpleasant and difficult conversation that she had to have with her boss.
+Before she could be considered for these opportunities the local HR department informed her manager of her intent. to switch jobs This sparked an unpleasant and difficult conversation that she had to have with her boss.

 Now his wife doesn't feel that she can apply for any job in the company without being scrutinized because she is being monitored.
 My instincts tell me this HR and management behavior is unethical but is it illegal or just workplace bullying?
-Should she call the ethics hotline or just quit and get another job before they fire her for being 'unhappy'?
+Should she call the ethics hotline or just quit her job and get another job before they fire her for being 'unhappy'?

 Human Resources Policies for Internal Job Applications